The Flywheel Workout Zones: How to Pick the Right Inertia

 In flywheel or isoinertial training, choosing inertia means more than deciding between light and heavy.
-The inertia resulting from the size and number of flywheels impacts the training adaption you get.
+The inertia resulting from the size and number of flywheels impacts the training adaptation you get.
 Together with your workout intensity, the inertia chosen decides your Flywheel Workout Zone.
 Fredrik Correa explains.

 - The kBox offers training in all zones from warm-up and technique to power and strength training.

-- The inertia chosen affects velocity, force output, power, volume, total work, the degree of eccentric load and ultimately the training adaption.
+- The inertia chosen affects velocity, force output, power, volume, total work, the degree of eccentric load and ultimately the training adaptation.

 - For maximum intensity (intended max velocity), the inertia sets the speed and decides where you end up on the force-velocity curve.